Failure happens all the time. It happens every day in practice. What makes you better is how you react to it.”

 I love Mia, she is so passionate and love's to play the game.
 I love the game as much as she does, but she probably love's it alittle more.
 She is my hero, and I will allways love her and her determaination.
 She is amazing.
 One of her favorite goals was To Be The Best, and she did exactly that.

 audri almost 2 years ago from los al, CA

 She is awsome I have followed her since she started playing.

 Steven Taylor about 2 years ago from Coldwater P.S

 Only People with fire can deliver the fire so is passion...Mia's life was one ...Hats Off to Mia ....God Bless you

-George Amir about 2 years ago from Scarboro, Ont
+George Amir over 2 years ago from Scarboro, Ont

 I pass Mia's sign on my way to work every morning, and that photo ALWAYS makes me smile.
 I'm a runner and I've just lost nearly 50 lbs.
 I find it so inspirational - many runs I find myself thinking "kicked her way to the top" over and over, especially on hills (which I admit to hating with a passion).
 That photo of Mia - it's so blatantly joyous and it's so inspirational.

-Laura Carter about 2 years ago from North Carolina
+Laura Carter over 2 years ago from North Carolina

 I like this cause it shows people that they shouldnt ever give up